 Share this Post

-Sucia Island rests on the southern edge of the wildlife rich inland sea named the Strait of Georgia which guarantees great views of seals, porpoise, Bald eagles and their nests, and occasionally Orca whales.
+Sucia Island rests on the southern edge of the wildlife-rich inland sea named the Strait of Georgia.
+This guarantees great views of seals, porpoises, bald eagles and their nests, sea lions, and other exciting marine mammals.

-The highly eroded Chuckanut sandstone on Sucia Island is formed into bold shapes; honeycombed cliffs, whimsical hoodoos, arches, and caves.
-This is one of the only places in the islands where this unusual golden rock appears.
-Adding to the scenery are massive views Mt.
+The highly eroded Chuckanut sandstone on Sucia Island is formed into bold shapes: honeycombed cliffs, whimsical hoodoos, arches, and caves.
+This is one of the only places on the islands where this unusual golden rock appears.
+Adding to the scenery are the massive views of Mt.
 Baker, a slumbering volcano that appears to rise abruptly from the sea and is covered in glaciers.
 Surrounding Mt.
-Baker are the rest of the craggy North Cascades, and the snowy peaks of the Canadian Coastal Range.
-Wide open waterways surrounding Sucia Island give visitors a sense of remoteness that is unique to the Outer Islands.
+Baker are the rest of the craggy North Cascades and the snowy peaks of the Canadian Coastal Range.
+Wide open waterways surrounding Sucia Island give visitors a sense of remoteness unique to the Outer Islands.

 Our hope is always to exceed your expectations when it comes to the food we serve.
-We understand that the one thing that you are sure to remember is whether the food was palatable.
+We understand that the one thing that you are sure to remember is how delicious the food was.
 On our tours you won’t go hungry!
-As the owners of the company we personally see to the creation of each meal plan on our multi-day camping expeditions.
-We source most of our food from local organic farms here in the Skagit and Samish River valleys, and use the freshest seasonal ingredients possible in all of our dishes.
-If you have any special dietary needs then just let us know, we can accommodate almost any requests.
+As the owners, we see to the creation of each meal plan on our multi-day camping expeditions.
+We source most of our food from local organic farms here in the Skagit and Samish River valleys and use the freshest seasonal ingredients possible in all of our dishes.
+If you have any special dietary needs, then just let us know; we can accommodate almost any request.

 This is a true expedition camping experience!
-Once you depart from Orcas Island you will be entirely self-sufficient, carrying all that you need in your kayaks.
-Sucia Island Marine Park, and its nearby neighbors, are well maintained by Washington State Parks.
+Once you depart from Orcas Island, you will be entirely self-sufficient, carrying all that you need in your kayaks.
+Sucia Island Marine Park and its nearby neighbors are well maintained by Washington State Parks.
 Water is available at these campsites, but we use this limited resource wisely to protect the aquifer.
-High-tech composting toilets have been installed by Washington State for your convenience.
-All of the campsites on Sucia island are located immediately next to the beaches ensuring gorgeous views for everyone!
+Washington State has installed high-tech composting toilets for your convenience.
+All of the campsites on Sucia Island are located immediately next to the beaches, ensuring gorgeous views for everyone!

 No Experience Necessary!